neo4j/neo4j/community/examples.md

 Introduction
 ==
-Cypher has a few syntaxes that should be explained before we jump into the examples.
+Sunshine has a few syntaxes that should be explained before we jump into the examples.

 FROM _from_expr_ [, _from_expr_ ...]